 - Play close attention to each change he makes and then refreshes in the browser

-All Done?, your head may be about to explode and you may be struggling to remember much of what you just watched but its ok! you was just familiarizing yourself with some basic principles in action laying down some the building blocks which is going to enable you to learn easier and reduce the amount of head scratching involved.
+All Done?, your head may be about to explode and you may be struggling to remember much of what you just watched but it’s ok! you were just familiarizing yourself with some basic principles in action laying down some the building blocks which is going to enable you to learn easier and reduce the amount of head-scratching involved.

 When I first started out, every website I come across offered paid learning services with some average materials but with some digging I came across CodeCademy, I was taken back by how intuitive it was, best of all it was 100% free, yes that’s right – 100% free.